-Roca: We believe we would get further faster with the local political administration if we put it differently and said "look why do't you let us compete with the incumbents?
-If we can do what we believe we can, we will become an alternative to them and rural areas ofer services that they cannot.
+Roca: We believe we would get further faster with the local political administration if we put it differently and said "look why don't you let us compete with the incumbents?
+If we can do what we believe we can, we will become an alternative to them and in rural areas offer services that they cannot.
 Surely it is time to give the local people a choice?"
 Also it helps us to stay on better terms with the European Community authorities.